yangshun/top-javascript-interview-questions/README.md

 <br>

-### What do you think of AMD vs CommonJS?
+### What do you think of CommonJS vs ESM?

 <!-- Update here: /questions/what-do-you-think-of-amd-vs-commonjs/en-US.mdx -->

-AMD (Asynchronous Module Definition) and CommonJS are two JavaScript module systems.
-AMD is designed for asynchronous loading of modules, making it suitable for browsers.
-CommonJS is designed for synchronous loading, making it more suitable for server-side environments like Node.js.
-AMD uses `define` and `require` for defining and loading modules, while CommonJS uses `module.exports` and `require`.
+JavaScript has evolved its module systems.
+ESM (ECMAScript Modules) using `import` / `export` is the official standard, natively supported in modern browsers and Node.js, designed for both synchronous and asynchronous use cases.
+CommonJS (CJS) using `require` / `module.exports` was the original standard for Node.js, primarily synchronous, and remains prevalent in the Node ecosystem.
+AMD (Asynchronous Module Definition) using `define` / `require` was an early system designed for asynchronous loading in browsers but is now largely obsolete, replaced by ESM.

 <!-- Update here: /questions/what-do-you-think-of-amd-vs-commonjs/en-US.mdx -->